How to Prevent Common Winter Plumbing Problems

 This time of year arrives with so much excitement – adorable trick-or-treaters, loved ones together around Thanksgiving meals, and the enchantment of the holidays.
 But with the lovely comes the ugly.
 The cold weather and bitter temperatures can cause a whole medley of plumbing problems.
-Service Experts Heating & Air Conditioning is here with a few preventative measures to help you minimize your chance of encountering these common winter plumbing problems.
+Service Experts Heating & Air Conditioning is here with a few preventative measures to help you lower your chance of experiencing these common winter plumbing problems.

 Broken Water Line